music dictionary : Ad - Ad

 Adiaphononan instrument invented by the watchmaker Schuster of Vienna in 1819, a keyboard instrument with a range of six octaves in which hammers strike metal rods instead of strings

-a diario(Spanish) daily
+a diario(Spanish) daily, every day

-Adiastematicnotation that gives an idea of how a melody moves (i.e. up or down) but without specify exact pitch, for example 'adiastematic neumes'
+Adiastematicnotation that gives an idea of how a melody moves (i.e. up or down) but without specify exact pitch, for example adiastematic neumes

-adibire a(Italian) put to use as
+adibire a(Italian) to put to use as

 adicionado(Spanish) added to